hayashimasa/UNet-PyTorch/README.md

   --tensorboard         record training log to Tensorboard
 ```

-The model was trained on 90% of the training data (27 images) and tested on 10% of the data (3 images) with the following parameters:
+The model was trained on 90% of the training data (27 images) and tested on 10% of the data (3 images) with the following hyperparameters:

 Epoch: 50